€223 Find Cheap Flights from San Francisco Bay Area to Ireland

 • How many direct flights to Ireland are there each day?

 There are around 4 direct flights from within San Francisco Bay Area to Ireland every day.
-All flights depart in the afternoon.
+Most flights (81%) depart in the afternoon.

 • How many direct flights to Ireland are there each week?